Women in Red

-Women in Red is a WikiProject intended to address the gender bias in Wikipedia content.
+Women in Red is a WikiProject which started in 2015 with the aim of addressing the gender bias in Wikipedia content.
 The project focuses on creating content regarding women's biographies, women's works, and women's issues.
 The project is named after the hyperlinks in existing Wikipedia articles that display in red to indicate that the linked article has yet to be created.

-Since the inception of Ada Lovelace Day, Wikipedia edit-a-thons have been popular activities.
-Research at these events often discovered notable women in STEM who did not have Wikipedia pages, therefore representing a nonexistent article (a red link) could be created for that person.
+Since the inception of Ada Lovelace Day, an annual event held to celebrate and raise awareness of the contributions of women to STEM fields, Wikipedia edit-a-thons have been popular activities.
+Research at these events often discovers notable women in STEM who did not have Wikipedia pages, revealing red links that represented nonexistent articles awaiting creation.